Electrocardiographic and electrophysiologic features of atrial flutter

 Other topic reviews discuss the clinical aspects of AFL.
 (See "Overview of atrial flutter" and "Restoration of sinus rhythm in atrial flutter" and "Control of ventricular rate in atrial flutter" and "Atrial flutter: Maintenance of sinus rhythm" and "Embolic risk and the role of anticoagulation in atrial flutter" and "Atrial fibrillation and flutter after cardiac surgery".)

 The first classification scheme in 1970 defined atrial flutter (AFL) as “common” or “atypical,” depending on whether the flutter wave had a negative sawtooth pattern in the inferior leads .
 A few years later, the terms types I and II were created to describe flutter .
-Type I AFL was classified as a macroreentrant atrial tachycardia, with the most common circuit including the isthmus of tissue between the inferior vena cava (IVC) and tricuspid annulus as a necessary component.
-Type II AFL was considered unclassified because the mechanisms were not fully understood.
-Type II AFL was defined as any tachycardia fulfilling the classic electrocardiographic definition of a continuously undulating pattern but not fitting the typical flutter patterns (counterclockwise or clockwise) described in the original classification.
+Type I AFL was classified as a macroreentrant atrial tachycardia while type II AFL was considered unclassified because the mechanisms were not fully understood.

 A 2001 working group from Europe and North America tried to reconcile new data from electrophysiology studies and activation mapping .
 Flutter was defined as a regular tachycardia ≥240 beats/min with no isoelectric baseline between atrial deflections.
 Typical and reversal typical flutter were characterized, as described below, and all other flutters were atypical.